civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changed: New terrain values

 2004-12-28
-Added: An attemp to fix range bombardment, but it does not seems to work.
+Added: An attempt to fix range bombardment, but it does not seems to work.
 Fixed: Vision
-        - The staus bar only shows what it should show.
+        - The status bar only shows what it should show.
 (Terrain status of the last visit)
-        - Help tile window shows terrain statisics and improvements from the last visit.
+        - Help tile window shows terrain statistics and improvements from the last visit.
         - The map only shows terrain and improvements and owners and city radii from the last visit.
         - If fog of war is toggled of status bar, help tile window and map show everything.